Seven Wonders (series): The Curse of the King

-The Curse of the King is the fourth book in the series, and was released on March 3, 2015.
+The Curse of the King is the fourth book in the series and was released on March 4, 2015.

-Having already defeated the Colossus of Rhodes, hunted through Ancient Babylon, and outfoxed legions of undead, the Select have recovered three of the lost Loculi hidden by the waterfall of chocolate in the Seven Wonders of the Ancient World, only to lose one of them in order to save a life.
+Having already defeated the Colossus of Rhodes, hunted through Ancient Babylon, and outfoxed legions of undead, the Select have recovered three of the lost Loculi hidden in the Seven Wonders of the Ancient World, only to lose one of them in order to save a life.
 They must now find a way to undo what has been done, to save themselves from the power that will overwhelm them—and destroy the world.

 The Legend of the Rift

-The Legend of the Rift is the fifth and final book in the series, and was released on March 8, 2016.
+The Legend of the Rift is the fifth and final book in the series, released on March 8, 2016.

 This story begins after King Uhla'ar kidnapped Aly and dragged her back through a rift in time.
 A giant, merciless behemoth guards the opening to the rift, and so Jack McKinley and his friends realize that rescuing Aly will be a lot harder than they thought.
 Their only hope is to rush to the last of the Ancient Wonders and find the rest of the lost Loculi.
 This mission takes them to the Temple of Artemis to fend off a mighty army before heading off to the Lighthouse of Alexandria where they wind up in the belly of a beast.
-But before all is said and done, they must return to where it all began, to ATLANTIS, to save Aly, themselves, and the world.
+But before all is said and done, they must return to where it all began, to Atlantis, to save Aly, themselves, and the world.